isaacnmm/pestpolicy-hugo2XX/content/posts/what-kind-of-paint-can-be-used-on-concrete/index.md

 layout: post
 ---

 Painting concrete surfaces can be a great way to enhance their appearance and increase their longevity.
 However, not all paints are suitable for concrete.
-In this guide, we'll discuss the types of [paint](https://pestpolicy.com/what-kind-of-paint-to-use-on-bathroom-cabinets/) that can be used on concrete and the factors you should consider when choosing the right one for your project.
+In this guide, we'll discuss the types of [paint](https://pestpolicy.com/what-kind-of-paint-to-use-on-bathroom-cabinets/)that can be used on concrete and the factors you should consider when choosing the right one for your project.

 ##  Types of Paint for Concrete